This Greek Chicken Meatballs recipe brings together centuries of Mediterranean culinary tradition with a modern twist.

 Step 5: Bake the Meatballs

-Remove the meatballs from the oven and allow them to rest for a few minutes.
+Remove from the oven and let rest briefly.

 Step 7: Serve the Meatballs